Avaiga/taipy-studio-config/README.md

 - If you select a Task, its details appear in the Details view, at the bottom of the pane.
 - If you right-click a Task, you can select the 'Add/Show node'
   option:
-  - If the Task is already present in the Pipeline or Scenario diagram view that is opened, the view will be panned so that this Task is displayed in its center.
+  - If the Task is already present in the Sequence or Scenario diagram view that is opened, the view will be panned so that this Task is displayed in its center.
-  - If the Task is not present in the Pipeline or Scenario diagram view that is opened, it is added to it.
+  - If the Task is not present in the Sequence or Scenario diagram view that is opened, it is added to it.

-### Pipelines section
+### Sequences section

-The Pipelines section displays the list of the names of all the pipelines read from the selected configuration file.
+The Sequences section displays the list of the names of all the sequences read from the selected configuration file.

-- If you select a Pipeline, its details appear in the Details view, at the bottom of the pane.
+- If you select a Sequence, its details appear in the Details view, at the bottom of the pane.
-- If you right-click a Pipeline, you have two options:
+- If you right-click a Sequence, you have two options:

-   - "Add/Show node": if the opened diagram view is a Scenario view, the Pipeline is added to the view it if was not yet present.<br/>
+   - "Add/Show node": if the opened diagram view is a Scenario view, the Sequence is added to the view it if was not yet present.<br/>
-    If the Pipeline was already in the scenario represented by the diagram view, the view is panned so you can spot the pipeline node.
+    If the Sequence was already in the scenario represented by the diagram view, the view is panned so you can spot the sequence node.

-  - "Show perspective": opens a diagram view for that pipeline.
+  - "Show perspective": opens a diagram view for that sequence.

 ### Text edition of configuration files.